Protection of state secrets

 - who is or has been a staff employee or a non-staff employee of the security service, intelligence or counterintelligence service of the USSR, Latvian S.S.R. or a foreign state other than the member states of the European Union or North Atlantic Treaty Organisation, or an agent, resident or safe-house keeper thereof;

 - after 13 January 1991, has worked within Communist Party of Latvia, the Working People's International Front of the Latvian S.S.R., the United Council of Labour Collectives, the Organisation of War and Labour Veterans or the All-Latvia Salvation of Society Committee;

 - has caused doubt about his or her reliability and the ability to keep state secrets, that has been established during the vetting checks;

 - is in the records of the medical treatment institutions due to alcoholism, addiction to narcotics, psychotropic or toxic substances or mental illnesses.

-A security clearance shall be cancelled if a person has been released from office (work) related to the use or protection of state secrets; a person has violated the procedures stipulated by law for work with state secrets, the use or protection thereof; if the person has been held criminally liable and been convicted of an intentional criminal offence, as well as he or she has disclosed state secrets through negligence, except for the cases when he or she has been rehabilitated; or it has become known that a person has intentionally provided false information regarding himself or herself.
+A security clearance shall be cancelled if a person has been released from office (work) related to the use or protection of state secrets; a person has violated the procedures stipulated by law for work with state secrets, the use or protection thereof; or it has become known that under specific circumstances a person is prohibited to conduct his/her work or it has been established that a person has intentionally provided false information regarding himself or herself.